coronel08/my-notes/notes/docs/aws.md

         * S3 Select and Glacier Select - use SQL statements to filter data

 ### EFS
-* Amazon Elastic File System (EFS) - multiple instances reading and writing simultaneously, linux file system, regional resource and auto scaling.
+* Amazon Elastic File System (EFS) - multiple instances reading and writing simultaneously, linux file system (not compatible with windows),
+    * Regional resource and auto scaling.
 More expensive than EBS. use Security groups to control access.
     * Bursting Vs Provisioned: Bursting throughput grows with filesystem but with provisioned throughput is set to a high throughput regardless of file size
     * Lifecycle Management: move file after N days into either standard or EFS-IA(Infrequent Access)
+    * Security - Encryption at rest using KMS

 ### Databases